 5. Magnetic Sweeper

 A magnetic sweeper is a pickup tool on steroids.
-Just roll it over your floor to collect loose hardware and metal shavings, then click the release button when you’re ready to let go.
-Comes in sizes from 12 to 24 inches, to accommodate those of us who make really BIG messes.
+Just roll the sweeper over your floor to collect loose hardware and metal shavings, then click its release button when you’re ready to let go.
+Comes in sizes ranging from 12 to 24 inches, to accommodate those of us who make really BIG messes.

 6. Tool Rack

-A magnetic rack is almost a surrogate parent, great for reminding you to hang up your tools neatly in your workroom, garage or craft room.
-This is the long lost cousin of the popular magnetic kitchen knife rack.
+A magnetic rack is almost a surrogate parent, great for nagging reminding you to hang up your tools neatly in your home workroom, garage, or craft room.
+This is the long lost cousin of the ever-popular magnetic kitchen knife rack.

 7. Magnetic Push Pins, Hooks or Clips